This post may contain paid links. See more info on my privacy page.

 - Drizzle oil in a large pan over medium-low heat.
 Add onion and cook, stirring occasionally, until golden and caramelized.
 Add garlic and cook until just fragrant.

-Make-ahead tip: At this point, the chicken empanada filling can be refrigerated until the next day if desired.
+Make-ahead tip: The chicken empanada filling can be refrigerated until the next day if desired.

-- On a lightly floured surface, roll the butter pastry dough into a thin sheet.
+- Roll the butter pastry dough into a thin sheet on a lightly floured surface.
 Use a circular cutter to cut out circles of dough.
-If you don’t have one, use a small plate or bowl and cut around it as a guide.
-If using Goya discos, skip this step.
+If you don't have one, use a small plate or bowl and cut around it as a guide.
+If using Goya Discos, skip this step.

 - Place the chicken filling in the center of each circle.
 Brush the edges lightly with a little beaten egg, fold the dough over the filling, and press the edges together to seal.